 Despite these views, there is ultimately little that any of us do to succeed fully on our own.
 When companies design workplace mentorships, they do so with the intent of passing on the knowledge, strategies and tactics gained by years of coworkers’ experience.
-It is a solid practice that helps less experienced workers advance more rapidly and avoid the pitfalls that will, undoubtedly, delay growth and interrupt productivity.
+It is a solid practice that helps less experienced workers advance more rapidly.
+They'll also avoid the pitfalls that will, undoubtedly, delay growth and interrupt productivity.

 The Strengths and Weaknesses of a Mentor

-So how can companies use the strengths and weaknesses of a mentor to assure that the program will flourish and less experienced mentees can achieve the full benefit of these valuable relationships?
+So how can companies use the strengths and weaknesses of a mentor to assure that the program will flourish?
+And how will less experienced mentees achieve the full benefit of these valuable relationships?
 Let's take a look.

 Strong mentorship improves employee retention